imaginevision/Z-Camera-Doc/E2/http.md

 GET /ctrl/stream_setting?action=query
 ```

-### Camera settings
+## Camera settings
-You can control most the settings in the camera, just like what you see in the camera's GUI.
+You can control most of the settings in the camera, just like what you see in the camera's GUI.

 There are three data types of the camera settings.